PC-Addict/DocuPad_Client/README.md

 # DocuPad App

-1. This is the client version of the app.
+## Note: This is the client version of the app.
 Please refer the server code of this app here ([Server](https://github.com/PC-Addict/DocuPad-Server))

+1. Open terminal.
+2. Run "npm install" command to install the dependencies and then run "npm start" command.

 # Screenshots